rhys-vdw/unity-destringer/README.md

 auto-complete in their code editor.

 I found that I was often writing a lot of boilerplate to wrap `Animator` methods (e.g. `GetFloat`, `SetFloat` etc.) in C# properties.

-I made this tool that automates this process, generating a script that perfectly matches
+This tool automates this process, generating a script exposes a property for each state machine parameter, and regenerates when they change.

-Creates a C# interface for your `RuntimeAnimationController` state machines, and keeps it up to date.

 ## Install